 All things are difficult before they are easy.
 We start with small steps to protect life below water.

+The clean-ups are only the early chapters of our endeavour to impact society and the environment positively.
 We are preparing for future events to continue the devotion.
 Read more about our ESG initiatives at Velotrade.

 Step by step, Velotrade hopes to grow sustainably with the community.

 Enable cross-border trade for global markets with Velotrade's flexible financing solutions.